blankdot

 1) to provide educators with a centralized source of materials and support for using popular music in the classroom;

-2) to provide a forum for educators to share their successful experiences and research involving the use of popular music, and;
+2) to provide a forum for educators to share their successful practices, experiences, and reflections involving the use of popular music, and;

-3) to inspire educators to reach the disenfranchised with their own language — music.
+3) to inspire educators to reach the disenfranchised and challenge the advanced with a powerful language of adolescence — music.

 Why?

-There are several solid reasons for using popular music in the classroom.
+There are several reasons for using popular music in the classroom.

 Using popular music in the classroom is a valid teaching strategy.
 The source material is continuously changing, always up-to-date, and unlimited in scope and style.
 Music provides a rich body of material that can be effectively incorporated into the curriculum to challenge and interest students in the learning process.